SBurrell23/Parang/README.md

 # Parang

 To play this game, download either the .exe (windows) or .jar (max/linux/windows and run with java) in the deploy folder.
 You will probably get a warning saying this file is untrusted/certified.
 Select 'I understand the risks' and run it anway.
-If you want to look at the source code its right here! :)
+If you want to look at the source code its right here.
+And if you really want you can compile and run it yourself! :)

 Our first *feature length* java platformer/adventure game!